Sun Lutang: Biography

-He was also well-versed in two other internal martial arts: xingyiquan (hsing-i ch'uan) and baguazhang (pa-kua chang) before he came to study taijiquan (t'ai chi ch'uan).
+He was also well-versed in two other internal martial arts: xingyiquan and baguazhang before he came to study tai chi.
 His expertise in these two martial arts were so high that many regarded him as without equal.
-Sun learned Wu (Hao)-style t'ai chi ch'uan from Hao Wei-chen.
-Sun started studying with Hao relatively late in his life, but his accomplishments in the other two internal arts led him to develop his t'ai chi abilities to a high standard more quickly than is usual.
+Sun learned Wu (Hao)-style tai chi from Hao Weizhen.
+Sun started studying with Hao relatively late in his life, but his accomplishments in the other two internal arts led him to develop his tai chi abilities to a high standard more quickly than is usual.

-He subsequently was invited by Yang Shao-hou, Yang Chengfu and Wu Chien-ch'üan to join them on the faculty of the Beijing Physical Education Research Institute where they taught t'ai chi to the public after 1914.
-Sun taught there until 1928, a seminal period in the development of modern Yang, Wu and Sun-style t'ai chi ch'uan.
+He subsequently was invited by Yang Shaohou, Yang Chengfu and Wu Jianquan to join them on the faculty of the Beijing Physical Education Research Institute where they taught tai chi to the public after 1914.
+Sun taught there until 1928, a seminal period in the development of modern Yang, Wu and Sun-style tai chi.

 Family

 In 1891 he married Zhang Zhouxian, with whom he had three sons and a daughter.